aaronhma/algorithms/data-structure/non-linear/pbds/README.md

 </details>

 <details>
-  <summary>Creating a Policy-Based Data Structure</summary>
+  <summary>Creating a Policy-Based Indexed Set</summary>

-After including the PBDS data structure, if we were to create a Policy-Based set with a index (like `vector`), we can do this:
+After including the PBDS library, if we were to create a Policy-Based set with a index (like `vector`), we can do this:

 ```cpp
 typedef tree<int,null_type,less<int>,rb_tree_tag,